Existing cold conservatory roof converted to warm fully insulated sunroom roof from £2500.00

 All our Sunrooms and Conservatory Conversions come with a plastered ceiling.
 You can have either a centre pendant light or brushed chrome down-lights.
 You can have the ceiling the same shape as the roof or a flat ceiling with ceiling joists.
 The latter is by far the best choice for insulation, as 400 mm of mineral wool can be installed.
 This meets with current Building Regulations.

 To clarify, there are three different ways for us to supply a conservatory roof conversion, depending on whether you want a flat ceiling or a vaulted ceiling.
 First, the vaulted ceiling uses your existing roof structure, clads it on those outside with our Decra lightweight tile, and follows the roof pitch with 100mm of foil-backed insulation and plastered ceiling.
 With this method, the roof is only minimally strengthened, and the insulating qualities are about half of the flat ceiling version.
 Second is the flat ceiling, which uses your existing roof profile, but ties the roof together with a flat ceiling.
 400mm of ISOVER G3 glass mineral wool is installed, again with a plastered ceiling.
 This will give better insulating qualities, and will be considerably stronger (because you have formed a triangle we the ceiling).
 The only downside to this method is that the ceiling height is determined by where your existing ring beam meets your existing T section rafter.
 Normally this falls within 2.1 and 2.3 metres, and it can be easily measured by yourself or by one of our experienced surveyors on site.
 The third method is to completely remove the existing roof, and form a new roof similar to the existing shape, but with the ceiling height raised to the height of your existing house, which is normally around 2.4 metres.
 This is by far the best method for strength, insulating qualities, and achieving the same ceiling height as in the rest of your dwelling.
 The only difference between this and the second method is the ceiling height, therefore, if you were getting 2.3 metres' ceiling height with the second option, you may feel that it would be worth spending extra money on the third option to achieve 100mm.
 In most cases, the existing lead flashings have to be replaced, the gutters and down pipes are always replaced, as are the fascia boards.
 The time frame to convert is normally one week.
-We are currently supplying and fitting wood-burning stoves with every roof purchased, if desired.
+We can supply and fit wood-burning stoves (priced separately) with every roof purchased, if desired.
 Contact one of our surveyors to discuss the available options.

 Q. Will I lose much light?